 Air Handler vs. Furnace

 Air conditioners contain the condenser and are traditionally placed outside the home.
 One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a variety of components in your system and expel it outside.
+Air conditioners actually remove heat from inside your home through a number of components in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.